OvidiuDragos11/Car-Dashboard-Project/README.md

 For developing the interface, I used
 PyQt5
 framework, and for the functionalities,
-Python
-.
+Python.
 For creating the objects, I have used Object-Oriented Programming principles.
 ![Project](Project.PNG)